Schneimi’s Dev Weblog

 'id' => [id_of_your_model],

-'config' => 'plugin.rating.style1'));
+'config' => 'plugin_rating_style1'));

 echo $this->element('rating', array('plugin' => 'rating',

-'config' => 'plugin.rating.style2'));
+'config' => array('plugin_rating_style1', array(

 Speed-up your website with one click in eclipse

-Posted in CSS, Eclipse, JS by schneimi on the April 30, 2009
+Posted in CSS,Eclipse,JS by schneimi on April 30, 2009

 Tags: , , , , , ,